Frederick Garrasi III Memorial Fund

 Freddy’s family & friends established the Frederick Garrasi III Memorial Fund in Freddy’s memory, with the goal of providing two annual $1000 scholarships to graduating seniors at Lake Shore High School.

 The Patrolman Award is given to a young man or young woman who also exhibits compassion, kindness and community involvement, and in addition is a college-bound student who will pursue a career in law enforcement.

 The Compassionate Mentor Award is given to a young man or young woman who exhibits the qualities of compassion, kindness, and community involvement that Freddy demonstrated to us all.
 It is awarded to a college-bound student who actively works to be a good friend and neighbor to our community.

 The proceeds raised from the Frederick Garrasi III Memorial 5K Event are used toward funding these scholarships along with the following organizations: Compassion International Inc., Hogs & Heroes Foundation, A.B.A.T.E.
-Foundation, Cradle Beach Camp, Boys & Girls Club of Lakeshore, The Lakeshore Senior High Band, Southtowns Family YMCA, Uynts, Shriner’s Hospital for Children, Evans Playground Committee, Patriot Guard Riders & St. Bartholomew’s Youth Group.
+Foundation, Cradle Beach Camp, Boys & Girls Club of Lakeshore, The Lakeshore Senior High Band, Frontier High School, Southtowns Family YMCA, Uynts, Shriner’s Hospital for Children, Evans Playground Committee, Patriot Guard Riders & St. Bartholomew’s Youth Group.